 On a global scale, obesity has reached epidemic proportions with approximately 1.5 billion adults reaching the overweight or obese categories.
 Some studies suggest that number may reach 3 billion by 2030.

-DNA Test Kit can impact your DNA results by providing you information scientifically tailored to help you achieve your health goals.
+DNA testing for health can impact your DNA results by providing you information scientifically tailored to help you achieve your health goals.

 Obesity and Genetics – How it Can Impact You

 The concept of nature versus nurture is a timeless and ongoing debate among the scientific community and has only recently been applied to a person’s propensity toward obesity.

 For years, many scientific and non-scientific minds alike believed that the environment we’re exposed to as we grow up contributes more to our specific traits than do any hereditary factors.

 As it turns out, that might not be the case.